 I travel a lot and go into many airport lounges.

 My favourite airline has lounges that are 5-star — the best of everything.
-A lesser airline has lounges that are like a budget 3-star motel — quite mean.
+A lesser airline (I won't mention the name) has lounges that are like a budget 3-star motel — quite mean.

-Of course, I always fly the airline with the 5-star lounges whenever possible.
+Of course, whenever possible, I always fly the airline with the 5-star lounges.

 In dental practice there are things you can do that patients perceive as mean and that might drive them to your competitors.
 Let me give you a few examples.